Halewood Park holds the prestigious Green Flag Award.

 Halewood Park is adjacent to Halewood Train Station on Hollies Road.
 Leave the station and cross Hollies Road and enter the Park through the pathway adjacent to the primary school.

-A number of buses stop outside Halewood Park on Okell Drive, 74, 75 and 76.
+A number of buses stop outside Halewood Park.

 Contact Traveline on 0871 200 22 33 for times of buses and trains or visit the Traveline website.